How to import samples and their associated storage? v6.0

 - 4. Put the appropriate field separator for the CSV file which can be comma or semicolon. (checkpoint 2)

-**The advance options will be shown if on the top right the box near the “Advance option” is tick marked. (green arrows in the above image)
+**The advance options will be displayed if, in the upper right corner, the box next to the “advance option” is checked. (red arrows in the image above)

 - 5. By default, the characters are encoded with ISO-8859-1.
 That allows you to import most special characters such as letters with grave, acute, diaeresis, circumflex, etc.